 Funding and Cash-flow

 As mentioned above, you’re going to need an adequate funding strategy in order to guarantee that your startup won’t stumble and stall months after being brought to life.
 You need to plan out your finances and ensure that your business is guaranteed a certain longevity.
-Otherwise, you’ll have wasted huge amounts of effort and time on a project that is brought to its knees prematurely due to a lack of funds.
+Having an ERP consultant (like SYTE or other similar ones) to help with financial forecasting and accounting solutions is advisable.
+Since such firms can leverage their technology and resources in the best interest of their client company, you may want to benefit from their service.
+If you do no plan on your finances, you’ll have wasted huge amounts of effort and time on a project that is brought to its knees prematurely due to a lack of funds.

 Find these funds as an absolute priority, and locate ways that you can top them up, through loans, investor funding, or by selling a share of your business so that you’re able to ride out difficult periods in your startup’s life, should you need to.